telerik/ajax-docs/controls/htmlchart/server-side-programming/series-items-configuration.md

-This help article lists all the properties of the **SeriesItems** collection for the corresponding [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) types and illustrates how to configure these properties in the code-behind.
+This help article lists all the properties of the **SeriesItems** collection for the corresponding [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) types and illustrates how to configure these properties in the code-behind.

 ## Attribute Properties in [SeriesType] > SeriesItems > [SeriesItemClass]